 What’s the difference between green and brown timber?

-Many timber merchants, including We, offer timber products that are pressure treated green or brown.
+Many timber merchants, including us, offer timber products that are pressure treated green or brown.

 The obvious difference between green and brown pressure treated timber is the colour.
 But why is some timber pressure treated green and some brown?